MarcArizaAlborni/Beat-The-Meat-Studio/Projecte_Oficial_2017_BACKUP/Carpeta_Release/README.md

 **v0.1:**

 - Implemented the possibility of scrolling an empty background.
-(Not Done: Module Audio Creation)

 **v0.2:**

 * Added a Welcome Screen, the First and Second level scenes and a Congratulation Screen.
 * Added a scene cycle functionality so the congratulation screen transitions into the welcome screen.
-(Not Done: Module Audio with the correct music for each scene.)

 **v0.3:**